0x-jerry/vscode-private-notes/README.en.md

 A extension that focus on privacy, use `vscode` [virtual workspace][virtual-workspace] to auto encrypt and decrypt current workspace files.

+## Usage

+Open a folder, then use `Encrypt: Setup Workspace` command to transform current workspace into encrypt workspace.

+Then use `Encrypt: Set or change password` to set a password.

+## Change password

+Use `Encrypt: Set or change password` to set or change the password.

+## Clear encryption

+Use `Encrypt: Decrypt all files` to clear password and decrypt all files.

 ## Configuration

 Configuration file location: `./encrypt.json`.